PoyoP0yo/m/process3.md

 Join ____ club.

+# Hackathons
+Hackathons provide collaboration skills and experience with creating a project under a small window of time.

+Follow the uwb_hacks Instagram for updates about the yearly hackathon.
+Join it.
+Enter with a team of people you don't know[medium].

 # Certifications
 In terms of overall impact on a resume, certifications are mostly an extra bonus for employers [4][5].
 However, having some will still give extra consideration to a resume.
 They provide another tangible way to show experience and knowledge.